 If you have a skin problem, you might call a dermatologist.
 If you hurt your ankle, you might look for an orthopedist.
 However, your primary care physician (PCP) is your go-to resource and can help guide you to any other healthcare you need, including a specialist who treats certain illnesses or parts of the body.
 This helps make sure that all of your doctors are working together—and you’re receiving high-quality care that’s right for your medical history.

 Start with your PCP

 Your PCP should always be your first call for medical care that isn’t an emergency.
-“Primary care providers are trained to take care of common things uncommonly well,” explains Matthew Collins, M.D., M.B.A., vice president of clinical integration at BCBSRI.
+“Primary care providers are trained to take care of common things uncommonly well,” explains Matthew Collins, M.D., M.B.A., Chief Medical Officer at BCBSRI.
 “They know you, your history, and your wishes for your health, and you should always seek their advice about your care and keep them informed about your medical needs.”